- The blockchain has built-in security features

 One small problem: blockchain security is only as good as every single device, app, wallet, mining operation, exchange, smart contract, and user connected to it.

-As more and more organizations explore ways to use the blockchain, understanding it and the ways in which it, too, is vulnerable is critical.
+As more and more organizations explore ways to use the blockchain, understanding it and the ways in which it's vulnerable is critical.

 “The reason the blockchain is being adopted so quickly is this belief that it’s so secure, but the blockchain is as vulnerable as the vulnerabilities that people, programs, vendors, supply chain, partners, etc. bring to it,” says cybersecurity expert and Sensato CEO John Gomez.
 “Cyber attackers use a lot of the same traditional methods to bypass blockchain security.”